Create the WebLogic Deploy Tooling model

 Server Template

-Navigate to the new cluster, Clusters > mycluster, and select the Dynamic tab.
+Navigate to the new cluster, Cluster > mycluster, and select the Dynamic Servers folder under mycluster in the navigation bar.
 Set the fields to the values specified in the following table.
+A couple of things to note:

 Field Name Value